ros2/design/articles/100_ament.md

 catkin has the feature to provide a so called [devel space](http://wiki.ros.org/catkin/workspaces#Development_.28Devel.29_Space) after building a set of packages.
 That folder is providing a fully working ROS environment without the need to install the packages.
-Avoiding to copy any files allows to e.g. edit Python code and immediately try running the code.
+Avoiding copying any files allows users to e.g. edit Python code and immediately try running the code.

 While this is a very convenient feature and speeds up the development process it comes at a cost.
 The necessary logic in catkin increases its complexity significantly.